neo4j/graphql/packages/graphql/tests/tck/tck-test-files/cypher/directives/node/node-label-jwt.md

 ---

-## Select Movie with label Film from Actors
+## Select Movie with label Film from Actors with additionalLabels

 ### GraphQL Input